programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 df_abstracts_labeled["cluster"] = abstracts_labels
 ```

-We will next evaluate the results by printing out some titles of randomly chosen clusters.
+We will next evaluate the results by printing out some article titles of randomly chosen clusters.
 For instance, when analyzing the titles in cluster 75, we can perceive that all articles in this cluster are related to Theravāda Buddhism, Karma, and their perception in "the West":

 ```Python
 df_abstracts_labeled[df_abstracts_labeled["cluster"] == 75]["title"]